 Chinese New Year Food Traditions

 "Gung Hei Fatt Choy " (Cantonese ) or "Gong Xi Fa Cai " (Mandarin), the traditional Chinese New Year greeting, means "May you have riches galore".
 But the Chinese don't stop at wishing for prosperity - they eat for it as well!
-16 February 2015 marks the first day of the Year of the Goat.
+5 February 2019 marks the first day of the Year of the Pig, specifically the Earth Pig.
 This is the start of 15 days of eating and greeting, the period over which Chinese New Year is celebrated.

 Chinese dialects are tonal languages.
 Many words have the same sound but take on different meanings when said in different tones.
 This form of "tonal punning" reaches an apotheosis during Chinese New Year.
 Festive fare at this is focused on ingredients and dishes which reference luck, prosperity and longevity.